Kyrgios quits match despite finding 'purpose'

 - The controversial Australian claimed this week he'd discovered new-found motivation

-- He plans to build a facility in Melbourne for underprivileged kids

-(CNN)He claims he is a changed man with a new "purpose" in life to help kids, but tennis bad boy Nick Kygrios sparked more controversy when he quit mid match at the Shanghai Masters.
+(CNN)He claims he is a changed man with a new "purpose" in life to help kids but tennis bad boy Nick Kyrgios sparked more controversy when he quit mid match at the Shanghai Masters.

 A year after being handed an eight-week ban and fined about $40,000 by the ATP for not giving his "best efforts" -- or in tennis terms, "tanking" -- at the same tournament, the Australian baffled spectators by walking off court Tuesday after losing the first set 7-6 to Steve Johnson.

-Kyrgios had been handed a point penalty for an audible obscenity in the tiebreak, and left the steamy arena moments later.
+Kyrgios had been handed a point penalty for an audible obscenity in the tiebreak and left the steamy arena moments later.

 It officially went down as a retirement although no reason was immediately given.

+"I'm gutted to be honest as I was keen to keep the good momentum that I built in Beijing going and finish the year strong," he added.
+"I'll do what I can to make sure I do."

+He has yet to decide if he'll contest his second-round doubles match with Lucas Pouille.

-The first-round incident occurred after Kyrgios claimed earlier this week that he had found his "purpose" in life -- to help underprivileged children.
+The first-round singles incident occurred after Kyrgios claimed earlier this week that he had found his "purpose" in life -- to help underprivileged children.

 At the same time, the 22-year-old said he'd discovered a new-found motivation for tennis that "wasn't there before."